eeg/latex_tutorial/about_latex.md

   * Write with markup tags, then compile.
 Like HTML or Markdown.
 Your source file includes text that explains the formatting you want.
 Then the compilation step turns that into a formatted document.

   * Optimize your document.
 The TeX software implements algorithms for high-quality typesetting.
 That is, it has opinions about what looks good.
-It takes your content and formatting descriptions, and it optimizes the whole document, thinking about page breaks, figure and table placement, arrangement of math symbols, spacing around math and punctuation, hyphenation, line justification, etc.  It also renders fonts beautifully, including ligatures and kerning.
+It takes your content and formatting descriptions, and it optimizes the whole document, thinking about page breaks, figure and table placement, arrangement of math symbols, spacing around math and punctuation, hyphenation, line justification, etc.  It also renders fonts elegantly, including ligatures and kerning.

 Neither a word-processor (e.g., MS Word) nor a typical markup language (e.g., R-Markdown) includes such a typographical optimization process.
 You are giving up some control over what the final product looks like.